 What is your favorite kind of scone?
 Do you prefer fruity scones or chocolate-filled ones?
 Share your thoughts in the comments below, and don’t forget to rate this recipe.
 Thanks!

-Tipsy Cherry Scones (Scones with Dried Cherries and Kirschwasser)
+Tipsy Cherry Scones (Dried Cherry Scones with Kirschwasser)

 - 3/4 cup dried cherries